cherryensign/ExpensePlannerApp_FlutterProject/README.md

 # Expense Planner App

 A Flutter project created by Mithilesh Ghadge in a Fluttter Android app development course on Udemy.
+It includes button to add Transactions/Expenses which gives a popup form to fill all the details.
+Each Expense/Transaction appears as a card in list which displays the amount, name and date of the respective Transaction/Expense.

 I also added apk if you only want to try the App!!!